kiwix/kiwix-tools/README.md

 Dependencies
 ------------

-The Kiwix tools rely on a few third parts software libraries.
-They are prerequisites to the Kiwix library compilation.
-Following libraries need to be available:
+The Kiwix tools rely on a few third party software libraries.
+They are prerequisites to the Kiwix tools compilation.
+Therefore, following libraries need to be available:

 * Kiwix lib ....................... https://github.com/kiwix/kiwix-lib
-(no package for now)
+(no package so far)
 * Libmicrohttpd .......... https://www.gnu.org/software/libmicrohttpd/
 (package libmicrohttpd-dev on Ubuntu)
 * CTPP2 ..................................... http://ctpp.havoc.ru/en/